IMPORTANT INFORMATION YOU NEED TO KNOW

 Hiring a car and driving yourself around Italy really is the best way to see the country properly and some of its hidden gems.
 So you’ve made the right decision.
 It gives you the freedom to go where you want, away from the tourist hot spots, and stop wherever you feel like.
 This is when you will find exciting, unexpected delights, such as castles, which I love.
 Italy is literally littered with castles all through the countryside.
 Check out the beautiful Castello di Vigoleno.
 You cannot get there by public transport; you have to drive.
 There are many places you have to drive to in Italy otherwise you won’t be able to get there.

 You can also find beautiful vineyards, beaches, medieval towns, markets and heaps more, that you would otherwise miss out on if you didn’t drive.

 So, here are my 10 tips for driving in Italy, as a foreigner on vacation.

 1. Book a car before you arrive in Italy

 Before you go to Italy, book a car from home online.
 Don’t wait till you get there, as you might not get what you want.
-Firstly decide on what sort of car you need for your trip.
+Decide on what sort of car you need for your trip.

 Things to consider when booking a car: